 - Arm pain

-- Intermittent shooting pains into the arms and legs, especially when
+- Intermittent shooting pains into the arms and legs, especially when bending forward

 - Deterioration of fine motor skills such as those needed to button your shirt

 When Should I Get Lumbar Spinal Stenosis Treatment?

 The question of when to seek treatment is a personal one that is directly related to your functionality and ability to “live with the pain”.
 Other than pain, stenosis left unaddressed can lead to numbness and weakness in the hands and feet.
 This is because the nerve compression is beginning to cause damage to the nerves.

 There are a variety of treatment options that you can receive to treat spinal stenosis.
 Treatment includes non-surgical and surgical options, the goal is to avoid surgery if possible.
 The first step in discussing treatment is to schedule a consultation with Orthopedic Surgeon, Dr. Todd Albert.
 During the consultation, Dr. Albert will perform an examination and recommend a treatment plan.

 If surgery is not needed, Dr. Albert provides non-surgical treatment options that may include the following: